Spatio-temporal smoothing, interpolation and prediction of income distributions based on grouped data: Analysis of the HLS data

-Figure~\ref{fig:map_gini} shows the posterior and posterior predictive means of the Gini indices.
-The darker colours indicate the municipalities with relatively high Gini indices.
-The variation in the Gini indices across the country may have shrunken over the 20 years.
-For example, in 1998, the municipalities in the northern and, especially south western parts of Japan, are represented by dark colours, whereas those in the middle part of the main island are represented by light colours.
-The figure shows that the Gini indices were high throughout Japan in 2003.
-However, in 2018, although the municipalities in the western and northern parts of Japan still exhibit relatively high Gini indices, the overall shade of the map appears to be more uniform.
+Figure~\ref{fig:map_gini} presents the posterior (predictive) means of the Gini index across Japan.
+Darker shading indicates municipalities with higher Gini indices, representing greater income inequality.
+The results suggest that the spatial variation in the Gini index across the country has diminished over the 20-year study period.
+In 1998, for example, municipalities in northern and particularly south-western Japan are characterised by dark shading, whereas those in central Honshu exhibit relatively light shading.
+The figure also highlights that the Gini index in 2003 appears uniformly higher than in other periods across Japan.
+By 2018, however, although municipalities in western and northern Japan still exhibit relatively high inequality, the overall colouration of the map appears more uniform, indicating a degree of spatial convergence in inequality levels.

+{ {Figure~\ref{fig:ci_gini}} presents the posterior (predictive) means and 95\% credible and prediction intervals for the Gini index of both observed and unobserved municipalities.
+The patterns of uncertainty are similar to those observed for average income.
+Notably, the overall widths of the 95\% intervals have shrunk over time. }

-Figure~\ref{fig:japan} presents the changes in the distributions of the average incomes, median incomes, and Gini indices across Japan between 1998 and 2020.
-Th overall average and median incomes exhibit clear decreasing trends.
-The figure also reveals that the variation in the Gini indices decreased with time.
+{ {Figure~\ref{fig:japan}} illustrates the temporal evolution of the distributions of average income, median income, and the Gini index across Japan from 1998 to 2023.
+The overall average and median income levels exhibit a clear and persistent downward trend over the study period.
+Furthermore, the figure reveals that the variation in the Gini index has clearly diminished over time, suggesting a trend the towards geographical homogenisation in income inequality across Japanese municipalities. }